yvvki/bunup/README.md

 _Lower build time is better.
 Benchmark run on the same code with identical output formats._

-## Prerequisites

-Bunup requires [Bun](https://bun.sh) to be installed on your system.
-Bun is a fast all-in-one JavaScript runtime that powers Bunup's exceptional performance.
-Without Bun, Bunup cannot execute as it leverages Bun's bundling capabilities and runtime environment.

-To install Bun, please visit the [official Bun installation page](https://bun.sh/docs/installation).

 ## Quick Start

 ### Installation